There you are, sitting in a lifeboat, saltwater stretching out to the horizon in every direction.

 Arguments about who should be allowed in the boat are based on various premises: a posted weight limit, the traditional notion that women and children have priority, perhaps some duty stemming from maritime law.
 Quarrels erupt over the meaning or application of these rules.
 Wealth is regarded as conferring authority, although money is of no practical use here.
 Stronger occupants threaten to exert their power in decision-making.

 Which of those outside the boat should be saved?
-Relatives of those already inside?
+Relatives of those already aboard?
 Those with useful attributes, such as nautical experience or the ability to fish, or a willingness to work?
 Some claim that religion or skin color are good indicators.
 Are people to be turned away because they were previously aboard another boat that broke apart?
 Some say that, because we cannot save everyone, we have no choice but to row away from the others.